mavavilj/HSL_dataanalysis_2023/README.md

 # HSL data-analysis 2023
 My entry for HSL "Data Engineer" position.

-Jupyter, Python, and data inferring with limited knowledge.
+Jupyter, Python 3.6.13, and data inferring with limited knowledge.

 Used libraries: